A grieving daughter begs God to help her see her alcoholic mother in a new light.

 I reached into the box once more and came up with a sheaf of yellowing papers.
 It took me a moment to realize what they were.
 Letters.
 The ones my brothers and sisters and I had written her as children.
 And all those drawings I’d made for her—they were there too.
 She’d kept them all these years.

 Could it be that Mama wanted to love us as much as we wanted to be loved by her?
 Mama had many demons, there was no question about it.
-But maybe she had her angels too, nudging her to hold on to these symbols of her family’s love.
+But maybe she had her angels too, nudging her to hold onto these symbols of her family’s love.

-Early the next morning, I stood with David on a fallen cottonwood tree over the Arkansas River.
+Early the next morning I stood with David on a fallen cottonwood tree over the Arkansas River.
 The two of us were silent a few moments before David turned to me.
 I pulled a piece of paper from my jacket pocket.
 The wind whipped it about as I unfolded it.
 I stretched it taut between my trembling hands and began to read.

 “Mama, I can envision you now as a six-year-old, so frightened when your father died.
 I know you suffered when your mother was forced to go off to work.
 You and your two sisters and two brothers were left by yourselves, to make it on your own the best you could.

 “I see you now, a child again, round-faced and innocent, floating away to a home where you will finally forgive yourself, be cleansed of your addiction and be at peace.”
 I refolded the paper and turned to David.

 My brother opened the urn and let Mama’s ashes float up on the wind and gently fall onto the river.
 As we watched the ashes sparkle on the water, I again pictured those two little girls sitting by a creek.
 The image from my dream seemed real to me now.
 I knew a part of me would always be there beside the creek with Mama, washing away the past with magical colored water, our laughter rising up as light and free as the wings of angels.